casouri/aweshell/README.md

 13. Make cat file with syntax highlight.
 14. Alert user when background process finished or aborted.
 15. IDE-like completion for shell commands.
+16. Borrow fish completions
+17. Robust prompt

 # Installation

-Put `aweshell.el`, `esh-autosuggest.el`, `eshell-prompt-extras.el`, `exec-path-from-shell.el` to your load-path.
+Put all elisp files to your load-path.
-The load-path is usually ~/elisp/.
+The load-path is usually `~/elisp/`.
-It's set in your ~/.emacs like this:
+It's set in your `~/.emacs` like this:
 ```emacs-lisp
 (add-to-list 'load-path (expand-file-name "~/elisp"))
 (require 'aweshell)